caesiumstudio/apporb/README.md

 </p>

-**Apporb** is designed to provide marketing support for app developers.
-Currently this software only provides automatic translations for app store app versions and updating them.
+***Apporb - Grow Your App***, is designed to provide marketing support for app developers.
+The goal is to automate most app publishing and marketing activities so developers can perform them in seconds.

 ### Apporb works on <img src="https://www.nicepng.com/png/full/201-2015528_linux-logo-png.png" width="80">

+Here are the currently planned features -

 ##### The following features are planned -
 1. Translation management for description, whatsNew, promotional text and keywords in app store. :white_check_mark: